timswims/ESK/README.md

     * Enter your user ID and password.

-3. On the Oracle Cloud Dashboard, click the menu link next to the Oracle logo (highlighted in red) toward the top of the page to open up the navigation menu to the left.
+3. On the Oracle Cloud Dashboard, click the menu link next to the Oracle logo toward the top of the page to open up the navigation menu to the left.

 4. On the navigation menu, click on Services to expand the list of services, and click Management Cloud.

-5. This takes you to the Oracle Management Cloud home page, which looks like the following.
+5. This gives you a link that takes you to the Oracle Management Cloud home page, which looks like the following.
 You will be using the **Global Navigation Menu** to the left to carry out the remaining setup.
 If the menu is hidden, click the link next to Oracle logo (highlighted in red) to bring up the menu.

 <p align="center">
     <img src="./Tutorial_Images/general/OMC_Home_Screen.png" />